-Over time, osteoarthritis in the big toe will cause the cartilage to erode and the bones to rub against each other.
-The friction causes pain and inflammation, which may make walking challenging.
+OA is a form of arthritis that occurs when the cartilage wears down at the joints.
+Over time, OA in the big toe will cause the cartilage to erode and the bones to rub against each other.
+The friction causes pain and inflammation.

 High levels of uric acid can lead to crystallization and the formation of small deposits.
 When this occurs in the joints, it can be very painful.

-Gout may also spread to other parts of the body.
+Gout may occur in other parts of the body besides the feet.
 Over time, it can cause lumps to form under the skin in the affected areas.